 1000 ASU Drive 509

 Alcorn State, MS 39096

 The ASU Payment Plan is designed to help students defer payments for a given semester and broken down in two equal installments.
 A contract fee of $50 is required at the time of enrollment and is nonrefundable

 .
 Generally there are two plans offered (Partial Financial Aid and Non-Financial Aid).
 The payment plan is available for the Fall and Spring terms.
-Please note that the Braves Work and Pay should not be used as a resource if a student is on the payment plan.
 Failure to pay the deferred balance by the due dates will result in a late fee of 5%, collection activity, holds placed on the student account and may prevent future eligibility of the payment plan.
 For step-by-step instructions for the Payment Plan, please click the

 : Payment Plan Instructions

 To view the plans available for enrollment, please click Bill + Payment Important Information

 and scroll down to the heading Payment Plan

 The cost of an education at Alcorn State University has been determined by maintaining such expenditures as Tuition, Room & Board, and incidentals

 at the lowest possible rate constituent with satisfactory service.
 Tuition may be reduced in many instances by scholarship aid, student earnings, and grants-in-aid.
 Undergraduate Tuition & Fees 2016-2017 (12 hours and above--